Azure/autorest.csharp/src/CADL.Extension/readme.md

 **Supported Emitter options**:
 - `namespace` define the client library namespace. e.g. Azure.IoT.DeviceUpdate.
 - `emitter-output-dir` define the output dire path which will store the generated code.
-- `generate-protocol-methods` indicate if you want to generate **protocol method** for each operation or not.
+- `generate-protocol-methods` indicate if you want to generate **protocol method** for every operation or not.
 The default value is true.
-- `generate-convenience-methods` indicate if you want to generate **convenience method** for each operation or not.
+- `generate-convenience-methods` indicate if you want to generate **convenience method** for every operation or not.
 The default value is true.
 - `unreferenced-types-handling` define the strategy how to handle the unreferenced types.
 It can be `removeOrInternalize`, `internalize` or `keepAll`
 - `model-namespace` indicate if we want to put the models in their own namespace which is a sub namespace of the client library namespace plus ".Models". if it is set `false`, the models will be put in the same namespace of the client.
 The default value is `true`.
 - `clear-output-folder` indicate if you want to clear up the output folder.